 What does writing style have to do with philosophical content?
 We will look at the "old quarrel" between the philosophers and the poets, and look at the ways in which philosophy was and is written, to think about what counts as philosophy and why and how we mark it off from its others.
 Readings by Borges, Calvino, Kafka, Coetzee, Plato and others.
 (Writing-intensive.)
 Prerequisite, 1 course in philosophy, Literature/creative writing or consent of instructor.
 Maximum enrollment, 20.

 Critical Race Theory.

 A close examination of the emergence, aims, and argumentative styles of Critical Race Theory.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, One course in Philosophy and one course in Africana Studies.
 (Same as Africana Studies 319.)
 Maximum enrollment, 20.
 Franklin.

 Seminar: Confucian Traditions.

 Examination of Confucian thought and ritual practice from classical times to the early 20th century.
 Emphasis on reading philosophical and ritual texts in translation in order to understand the various ways that Confucians understood their place in Chinese society.
 (Writing-intensive.)
 Prerequisite, relevant coursework in history, Asian studies or religious studies, or consent of instructor.
 (Same as History 337.)
 Maximum enrollment, 20.